 Penalties For Sex Crimes

 As stated above the penalties for sex crimes can be lofty.
 They carry harsh prison terms.
 Most sex crimes are a felony.
 Additionally, any convicted sex offender must register as a sex offender.
 This registration is a part of Megan’s Law enacted in 1996.

 Megan’s Law requires law enforcement officials to share the details of a sex offender’s crimes with federal, state, and local agencies.
 It ensures that the community at large is aware of the individual.
 A registered sex offender may not live, work, or simply be in certain locations.
 A child abuser may not work, live, or be near areas with large amounts of children.

 In addition, there can be a financial penalty.
 Financial penalties may include fines, restitution orders, or even civil actions.
 You may bring a civil action, regardless of the criminal verdict.
 The victim can seek out civil action either during the criminal case or afterward, depending on their choice.

 In terms of prison penalties, they can range from 10 years to life in prison depending upon the act.
 A judge can add to a prison sentence if the defendant committed additional crimes in conjunction with the sex crime.
 There are several factors that can determine the final prison sentence.
 They are dependent upon the specific situation.
 Contact us to learn more about a specific sex crimes case.

 Victim Of A Sex-Related Crime?

 Do you need assistance with a sex-related crime?
 Sex crimes are perhaps some of the harder crimes to get past.
 We can handle the civil action.
 If you were a victim of sex crime, you may be able to receive financial restitution.
 Contact us for more information.
 We are here to help you.
-Call us today at 215-545-8500 to schedule a free consultation.
+Contact us today to schedule a free consultation.